 You have to ensure that your laptop has an HDMI adapter cable and an adapter or connector for converting HDMI.

-If it doesn’t, this alternative charging source would not be functional for you because, without the connector or port, the HDMI cord is practically useless.
+If it doesn’t, this alternative charging source would not be functional for you because the HDMI cord is practically useless without the connector or port.
 So the first step is to ensure the needed resources are available.

 Connect the HDMI cable to an LCD TV that supports HDMI, use the HDMI connector and connect another end of the HDMI cable with it.